 Canadian Orthopaedic Foundation

-Kids and backpacks.
+Backpack safety.
 American Academy of Orthopaedic Surgeons website.
 Available at:

 Skaggs DL, Early SD, D’Ambra P, Tolo VT, Kay RM.
 Back pain and backpacks in school children.